geekan/MetaGPT-docs/src/en/guide/tutorials/make_tools.md

    - Accompany each function or class with a Google-style Docstring.
 This serves as a concise yet comprehensive reference, detailing the purpose, input parameters, and expected output.

 3. **Apply @register_tool Decorator:**
    - Utilize the `@register_tool` decorator to ensure accurate registration within the tool registry.
-This decorator simplifies the integration of functions or classes with the `Interpreter`.
+This decorator simplifies the integration of functions or classes with the `Interpreter`(Agent in MetaGPT).

 ## Customizing Tool Case